NCEFT National Center for Equine Facilitated Therapy

 Miniature Horse

-Roxy is a Miniature Horse born in 1990, making her the eldest equine in our herd.
+Roxy is a Miniature Horse mare born in 1990, making her the eldest equine in our herd.
 She has been at NCEFT since 1994.
-Although now retired, Roxy has been an Ambassador for NCEFT for nearly 30 years!
+Although now retired, Roxy has been an Ambassador for NCEFT for over 35 years!
 She is trained to pull a cart and has participated in many NCEFT programs and events over the years.
 She shares her paddock with two Miniature Mediterranean Donkeys, Willy and Wonka, who are very attached to her.
 They are all great friends, but Roxy is clearly the “mom” of the trio, and what she says goes!

 Friesian/Morgan cross

-Tino, aka Valentino, is a Frisian/Morgan cross gelding who arrived at NCEFT in 2021.
+Valentino “Tino”, is a Frisian/Morgan cross gelding who arrived at NCEFT in 2021.
 He is NCEFT’s 2nd largest horse and a former Woodside Vaulters Trot Team horse.
 He used to carry up to four young vaulters at a time!
 Tino’s background makes him an excellent therapy horse as he can read the mind of his rider and remain a stable platform for those who are off balance or inconsistent with the use of their reins.

 Thoroughbred/Belgian cross

-Woody is a Thoroughbred/Belgian cross and arrived at NCEFT in 2015.
+Woody is a Thoroughbred/Belgian cross gelding who arrived at NCEFT in 2015.
 Woody is NCEFT’s tallest therapy horse, standing at 16 hands high.
 Woody’s comfort zone is in the arena where he remains calm and steady for our clients.
 His previous background in Dressage makes him a great therapy horse as he is highly in-tune to his riders’ cues.
 He is also a great horse for more advanced Adaptive Riding clients.

 Miniature Mediterranean Donkeys